Corey Heim: Cup Series

 On January 25, 2024, it was announced that Heim would join Legacy Motor Club and 23XI Racing as their reserve driver throughout the Cup Series in 2024.
 In addition, he would also serve as Legacy's simulator driver.
 Heim would make his Cup Series debut at Dover as a result of an injury suffered by Erik Jones the previous weekend at Talladega.
 Heim would finish in 25th, three laps down.
 Heim would also race in the No. 43 at Kansas, finishing 22nd and on the lead lap, despite Jones being cleared to race.

-On February 23, 2025, it was announced that Heim had signed a multi-year deal with 23XI Racing to be the team's development driver, which includes driving a partial schedule in the No. 67 Toyota.